lixfel/AltAuth/README.md

 specify the domain or ip address of an AltAuth web proxy.

-Since https is a requirement and the example proxy `proxy.py` not yet supporting https the proxy has to run behind a https proxy currently.
+Since https is a requirement and the example proxy `proxy.py` not yet supporting https the proxy has to run behind a https reverse proxy currently.
 Configuration of the proxy can be done in the first lines of the proxy script.
-Banned and multiplayer disabled user support has not been tested yet and is therefore disabled by default.
+Banned and multiplayer disabled user support have not been tested yet and are therefore disabled by default.

 ## AltAuth Protocol and Proxy behaviour